-1 10 month Career Advisor

-- 1 12 month Coordinator, Workforce Development who splits time between equally Student Employment, Instructional Service Agreements, Apprenticeship Education, and Career Education. - 1 12 month Job Developer which is paid for by Strong Workforce Funds at this time.
+- 1 10 month Career Advisor: eliminated due to budget constraints in 2022-2023 - 1 12 month Coordinator, Workforce Development who splits time between equally Student Employment, Instructional Service Agreements, Apprenticeship Education, and Career Education. - 1 12 month Job Developer which is paid for by Strong Workforce Funds at this time.
 We would like to secure funding for this position so if SWP funding discipates this position will remain under district funding.
-Also, given the position has become an intergral part of the Career Development Services team we propose we move it off of grant funding to free up those funds for another new and innovative position or program needs. - 1 10 month (district funded) and 2 month (SWP funded) Administrative Assistant who supports Workforce Development, Career Development Services, Student Employment, and Work Experience.

-- 4 8 Student Employees in the Career Hub (This is reduced due to being in a remote environment and will increase up to about 80 hours a week when in person).
-These students will support Career Development Services and Work Experience. - 2-3 Student Employees will reside in Workforce Development/Career Development Office to assist with adminstrative support for Career Ed & Workforce Development.
+Also, given the position has become an intergral part of the Career Development Services team we propose we move it off of grant funding to free up those funds for another new and innovative position or program needs.
+As of the June 2023 Board Meeting, a second Job Developer position has been approved and is currently in recruitment.
+This position will also be 100% funded through SWP. - 1 10 month (district funded) and 2 month (SWP funded) Administrative Assistant who supports Workforce Development, Career Development Services, Student Employment, Work Experience, and Career Education. - 4 8 Student Employees in the Career Hub (This is reduced due to being in a remote environment and will increase up to about 80 hours a week when in person).
+These students will support Career Development Services and Work Experience.
+3 student employees currently. - 2-3 Student Employees will reside in Workforce Development/Career Development Office to assist with adminstrative support for Career Ed & Workforce Development.
+1 student employee currently.

-Inadequacy of departments:
+Inadequacy of departments as of 2021-2022:

 • An important factor of our staffing that is inadequate is our lack of bilingual staff.
 At this time our student team is our only bilingual staff that we have.
 It would be ideal to add a team member that is fully fluent in Spanish to work with our students that are more comfortable in their native language.
-We desire as a department to work more closely with our ESL and Adult Ed populations to prepare them for the workforce and right now we are feeling a major block due to a language barrier and often we need to bring in an ourside translator volunteer from another department, which is not always possible or guaranteed.
-For this we propose a Fulltime bilingual (Spanish-English) staff to assist with English language learner students, vulnerable populations, and adult education with preparing for employment, and to connect employers with potential job candidates.
+We desire as a department to work more closely with our ESL and Adult Ed populations to prepare them for the workforce and right now we are feeling a major block due to a language barrier and often we need to bring in an outside translator volunteer from another department, which is not always possible or guaranteed.
+For this we propose a Full-time bilingual (Spanish-English) staff to assist with English language learner students, vulnerable populations, and adult education with preparing for employment, and to connect employers with potential job candidates.